Factbox: Eyes on U.S. climate lawsuits after landmark Dutch ruling

-NEW YORK (Reuters) - A landmark ruling on Wednesday by a Dutch court ordering Royal Dutch Shell to drastically cut its planned greenhouse gas emissions could impact the United States where most of the world’s climate cases are being litigated.
+A landmark ruling on Wednesday by a Dutch court ordering Royal Dutch Shell (RDSa.L) to drastically cut its planned greenhouse gas emissions could impact the United States where most of the world's climate cases are being litigated. read more

 About 1,375 lawsuits seeking relief from climate change have been filed in U.S. courts, compared to about 425 in other various countries, according to the Sabin Center for Climate Change Law at Columbia Law School.